 But where do you start?
 Check out our essential guide to wet rooms for everything from planning the bathroom to who to contact.
-And if you're looking for style ideas, be inspired by our pick of the best wet rooms 2010.

 Can anyone have a wet room?